 6. Preparing Important Documents

 Apart from the Memorandum of Association (MOA), a commercial enterprise needs to deposit other crucial files with the registrar of organizations.
 It consists of Article of Association (which offers all the internal affairs of the commercial enterprise), prospectus, incorporation certificates, etc.

 According to the Companies Act of 2013, a promoter has been given certain rights.
-These are discussed below:
+The duties and rights of promoters in Company Law are explained below:

 1. Right of Indemnity

 If there are multiple promoters involved in a business, one of them has the right to demand compensation or damages from the others in the event of a contract breach.
 It is significant to remember that all of the promoters are equally and individually responsible for all company affairs.
 It is one the many rights of a promoter.

 A promoter is legally entitled to reimbursement for any legal expenses he incurred during the company’s creation out of pocket.
 These costs include things like registration, paperwork, advertising, legal fees, etc.